Karvezide (Irbesartan And Hydrochlorothiazide)

 Who Should Not Take Karvezide

-Do not take Karvezide if you are allergic to irbesartan, hydrochlorothiazide, sulfonamide medicines, or any ingredients listed; if you are pregnant, planning to become pregnant, or breastfeeding; if you have diabetes or kidney problems and are taking ACE inhibitors or aliskiren-containing medicines; or if you are not producing urine.
+Do not take Karvezide if you are allergic to irbesartan, hydrochlorothiazide, or sulfonamide drugs, are pregnant or breastfeeding, have diabetes with certain treatments, or are not producing urine.

 Medical Conditions to Discuss